signum-network/CIPs/README.md

 ### Informational

 Describes a Signum design issue, or provides general guidelines or information to the Signum community, but does not propose a new feature.
-Informational SIPs do not necessarily represent Ethereum community consensus or a recommendation, so users and implementers are free to ignore Informational SIPs or follow their advice.
+Informational SIPs do not necessarily represent Signum community consensus or a recommendation, so users and implementers are free to ignore Informational SIPs or follow their advice.

 ## Signum Improvement Proposals